grafana/grafana/docs/sources/panels/configure-panel-options/index.md

 This topic describes how to:

-- open a panel for editing
+- Open a panel for editing
-- add a panel title and description
+- Add a panel title and description
-- view a panel JSON model
+- View a panel JSON model
-- add repeating rows and panels
+- Add repeating rows and panels

 ## Edit a panel